Artist Residency “XR Fall” in Vancouver – Immersive Realities

 • Project stills (if any)

-• A reference letter (optional)
+• A letter of recommendation (optional).

 4- Selection and commitments